wso2/docs-mi/en/docs/reference/connectors/kafka-connector/kafka-inbound-endpoint-example.md

 The Kafka inbound endpoint acts as a message consumer.
 It creates a connection to ZooKeeper and requests messages for either a topic/s or topic filters.

 ## What you'll build
-This sample demonstrates how one way message bridging from Kafka to HTTP can be done using the inbound Kafka endpoint.
+This sample demonstrates how one-way message bridging from Kafka to HTTP can be done using the inbound Kafka endpoint.
 See [Configuring Kafka Inbound Endpoint]({{base_path}}/reference/connectors/kafka-connector/kafka-inbound-endpoint-config/) for more information.

 The following diagram illustrates all the required functionality of the Kafka service that you are going to build.
-In this example, you only need to consider about the scenario of message consuming.
+In this example, you only need to consider the scenario of message consumption.

 <img src="{{base_path}}/assets/img/integrate/connectors/kafkainboundendpoint.png" title="Kafka inbound endpoint" width="800" alt="Kafka inbound endpoint"/>